rhaymisonbetini/ashiley-neural-network/README.md

    Google's TensorFlow.
 Level of accuracy very high.

 # 2.2 how to train - text
 For training and classification of texts Ashiley has two forms of treatment.
 ML and Naive Bayes Classification.
 With this training our AI will be able to classify text with racist, extremist or improper content.

 Within the Helpers / Helpers.js file there is a method that returns an object array that expects a type and set of phrases related to this model.

+* text training routes <br/>

+GET: trainText -> ML-based training with gooogle's tensorFlow.js.

+GET: trainNavy -> Training based on the NavyBaiers Algorithm

 # 3 How use